Table of Contents

 However, once this feature is provided, it can help people get rid of visiting currency exchange centers frequently.
 This feature also enables users to transact as per their budget.

 Chatbots are aimed at answering queries of a user.
-This feature works as a virtual assistant on a 24/7 basis.
+Integration of smart bots works as a virtual assistant on a 24/7 basis.
 The user may want to know many answers before initiating transactions or even registering in the app.

-The chatbot can give quick answers that will enhance the user’s satisfaction and the users remain loyal to the P2P payment app for a long time.
+The chatbot is designed to provide quick answers that will enhance the user’s satisfaction and the users remain loyal to the P2P payment app for a long time.

 Peer-to-peer networks are highly secure and more reliable than centralized systems.
 What makes them secure?
 The answer is Blockchain technology.
 The cross-border payment is the biggest weakness of P2P transactions.

 The blockchain technology can make this process swift and secure.
-However, the mobile app development company needs to put some effort to give the cross-border transactions a blockchain advantage.
+However, the mobile app development company needs to put some effort into giving cross-border transactions a blockchain advantage.
 Also, the future of peer-to-peer payment apps will be interesting as cryptocurrency and blockchain technology can be integrated.

 Also, the hourly rate of developers is the deciding factor.
 You can get a P2P payment application with necessary features at $30000 from India because the hourly rate of Indian developers is around $30 to $70 an hour, which is way less than the same of the US-based app developers.